 Inspect the brake lever reserve before each use of the snowmobile.
-See the Brake Lever Travel section for procedure.
+See page 116.

-Brake pads must be replaced when the brake pad material becomes thinner than 1/16 inch (1.5 mm).
+Brake pads must be replaced when the brake pad material becomes thinner than the backing plate (approximately 1/16 inch or 1.5 mm).
 A kit is available for replacing brake pads.
 Your POLARIS dealer can assist.

 Brake failure during operation can result in serious injury or death.
 Properly functioning brakes are vital to your safety.
 Be sure the brake pads do not drag on the disc and that brake lever travel is not excessive.
-Always replace brake pads when the brake pad material becomes thinner than 1/16 inch (1.5 mm).
+Always replace brake pads when the brake pad material becomes thinner than the backing plate (approximately 1/16 inch or 1.5 mm).